Liberia: Whistleblowers Live in Fear

-Twenty months have passed since Matthew, a high-level officer at a state agency who had flagged rampant corruption to the Weah's Executives, was suspended from his position by President George Weah.
+Twenty months have passed since Matthew, a high-level officer at a state agency who had flagged rampant corruption in the Weah executive, was suspended from his position by President George Weah.

 Matthew and his family are now surviving on donations from friends and family.
 He has been unable to find another job.
 (Matthew asked that his name be withheld for fear of further retaliation.)